-A Volunteer National Police Certificate, (VNPC) lists an individual’s criminal and WA traffic court outcomes and pending charges that are deemed discloseable at the time of application.
+A Volunteer National Police Certificate (VNPC) contains a list of a person’s disclosable court outcomes and pending charges from all Australian police jurisdictions.
+This may include traffic and certain juvenile convictions as well as non-police prosecuted matters.
 The certificate is only available to registered volunteer organisations and can only be used for volunteering within Western Australia.

 If you have submitted a volunteer check or need further information please read through our VNPC Frequently Asked Questions.

 To register for the program, Volunteer Organisations must:

 - be incorporated, or have relevant legal status if a non-government group;